Dentists

 Visiting a dentist in Luxembourg

 You can make an appointment with a dentist in Luxembourg online, by phone, or by visiting the dental clinic.
 However, do keep in mind that although you can register with a dentist if you want to, you don’t have to do this in order to make an appointment.
 In fact, most dentists will take appointments from anyone registered for health insurance.
-The Doctena website allows you to book appointments and also has information on appointment processes and availabilities.

 A busy dentist's office

 As with other parts of the world, waiting times for checkups and non-urgent treatments can vary from a couple of days to a few weeks.
 Once you’ve made an appointment, you should turn up around 5–10 minutes before the appointed time.
 Additionally, remember to bring your CNS card or proof of health insurance.
-Also be aware that if you don’t have adequate insurance, you will normally be asked to pay for treatment before your session with the dentist.
-This means you will have to pay either when you book or when you arrive for your appointment.

 If you are insured you will ordinarily pay at the reception following your session.
-Following this, you will claim reimbursement by sending off your invoice to your insurer.
+Following this, you will claim reimbursement by sending your invoice to your insurer.

-Some dentists may offer online consultations as a preliminary measure before booking a face-to-face appointment.
-If this is the case, they should explain the process at the point of registration or appointment booking.
+Some dentists offer online consultations as a preliminary measure before booking a face-to-face appointment.
+If this is the case, they should explain the process at the point of registration or booking.
 You will need to have a laptop, tablet, or smartphone with video messaging software installed.

 The CNS regulates dental care costs provided through the public healthcare system, usually reviewing them annually.
-As of 2022, fees include:
+As of 2025, fees include:

-• Checkups: around €32
+• Checkups: around €40.70

-• Fillings: €56
+• Fillings: from €47.50

-• Extractions: €178
+• Extractions: from €23.40

-• Implant: €1,900
+• Implant: €506.90

-Typically, you have to pay fees upfront and then claim reimbursement (please do check CNS reimbursement rates).
-You can contact the CNS for a full list of current charges and check the website for billing procedures.
 Reimbursement normally occurs within around three weeks.
 If you are unable to pay upfront fees – for example, if you are unemployed – you might be entitled to assistance where the bills are settled on your behalf by your insurer or a third party.

 If you access private treatment or cover yourself through a private health insurance policy, the fee rate for treatment or consultation may be higher.
 The reimbursement rate will depend on your private insurer.
 Private insurance packages typically have higher payout rates, however, they often have a cap on the maximum amount they will pay towards treatment.
 Check with your insurer for details.